revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-In Typescript, a function can be created as a named function or anonymous function.
-We can further add types to each of the parameters and to the function as well.
+In Typescript, a function can be created as a named function or an anonymous function.
+We can further add types to each of the parameters of the function as well.

 ```ts